-Students from Angola, Cape Verde, Guinea-Bissau, Mozambique and São Tomé and Príncipe (Portuguese-speaking), must apply here: AAI Leadership Application 2022 for Portuguese students.
+Lusophone students/ Portuguese-speaking students must apply here: AAI Leadership Application for Portuguese students.

-If you are invited to apply, you will be required to submit clear copies of the following supporting documentation along with your completed application form, so ensure you have them ready (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):
+Candidates who pass step 1 and are invited to apply, will be required to submit clear copies of the following supporting documentation (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):

-- ID document, Passport or Birth certificate (copy only)
+- ID document or Passport or Birth certificate (copy only)